stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-02-06-chain-lightning-woes.md

 One with slightly more single target damage, and one that hits multiple enemies and has a hidden Overload multiplier.

 Alternatively, overloading {{ site.data.spell.cl }} could be changed to {{ site.data.spell.cl }} being allowed to only overload once.
-This would also reduce the amount of Maelstrom generated, but would keep the noticable ramp from 1 to 5 targets.
+This would also reduce the amount of Maelstrom generated, but would keep the noticeable ramp from 1 to 5 targets.
-This change would have a smaller impact on resource generation than the former, but it would be a noticable visual cut.
+This change would have a smaller impact on resource generation than the former, but it would be a noticeable visual cut.
 Such a change would allow other sources to "unlock" Chain Lightning to once more overload multiple times.
-E.g. Stormkeeper, Power of the Maelstrom or Surge of Power come to mind.
+E.g. {{ site.data.talent.sk }}, {{ site.data.talent.potm }} or {{ site.data.talent.sop }} come to mind.

 ## Conclusion